OpenDFDL/training-dfdl-using-fakeTDL/lab01/README.md

 Try this command to examine the trace output.

+Using daffodil 3.10.0 or later

+    daffodil parse -t -s fakeTDL.dfdl.xsd test_track_good_01.dat

+Using daffodil 3.9.0 or earlier

     daffodil -t parse -s fakeTDL.dfdl.xsd test_track_good_01.dat

 This will output a large amount of data showing each parse operation along with a data dump